joshstephenson/gutenberg-topic-modeling/README.md

 This project is an exploration of topic modeling with Latent Dirachlet Allocation for literature.

 ## book_cleaner.py
 A bulk package of Gutenberg books was obtained.
 Each book was an obscurely named text file, so the first step was to write `book_cleaner.py` to parse the books.
 Each file has inconsistent headers and footers containing attributions and transcription notes that needed to be stripped out.
-Due to the overwhelming inconsistency, some books will be skipped and successful parsing with dump the user in `vim` to edit any remaining text they don't want included in the topic modeling.
+Due to this overwhelming inconsistency, some books will be skipped and successful parsing with PUT the user in `vim` to edit any remaining text they don't want included in the topic modeling.
 Saved books will be placed in `./Books` subdirectory.

 ## book_modeler.py
 This file will parse books saved to `./Books`.
 It will tokenize the text in one of 6 ways depending on how the `METHOD` constant is set.
 Each of these methods is added to the previous one.